-The purpose of these Design Guidelines is to provide an overall framework for residential design and to create a cohesive, aesthetically pleasing development.
-These guidelines are intended to prohibit certain practices but permit owners the opportunity to explore personal expression.
+The purpose of these Design Guidelines is to provide an overall framework for residential design that maintains the unique natural beauty of CCR for each home owner, while also inspiring architectural integrity within the community.
+These guidelines are intended to prohibit certain practices but also permit owners the opportunity to explore personal expression and unique architectural vision.
 These Design Guidelines will provide standards for architectural and landscape design, outline the process for design review and approval for all projects and describe the construction regulations.
 These Design Guidelines have been adopted and will be administered by an Architectural Review Committee ("ARC") pursuant to the Declaration of Covenants, Conditions and Restrictions for Cross Creek Ranch (the "Declaration").
 Except as set forth in Section VII, these Design Guidelines shall apply to all Lots located within Cross Creek Ranch.